Larry Lombardo: Teen Terror To Team Jenkins, Now Trusted Engine Builder

 The 270 hp option was actually a “sleeper” engine with a soft hp rules factor.
-It included the famous Zora Arkus-Duntov “097” solid lifter camshaft and an aluminum intake manifold that mounted a pair of Rochester 4-GC four-barrel carburetors.
+It included the famous Zora Arkus-Duntov “097” solid lifter camshaft and an aluminum intake manifold that mounted a Carter WCFB four-barrel carburetor.
 Properly tuned and prepared, the 270/283 could easily pump out 325+ hp.
 It was a serious engine that was well suited for a number of different NHRA Stock classes.

 Lombardo’s match-up with the four-speed ’61 Corvette stocker was akin to sausage gravy on biscuits.
 Their engine had been built with careful attention to true engine “blueprinting”, with the objective of squeezing every last horsepower from the little Chevy V-8.
 The car required minimal suspension tuning, just a set of traction bars.
 These controlled leaf spring wrap-up and planted the tires under hard acceleration.
 The rear suspension was treated to a set of fresh race shocks plus a set of sticky, two-groove M&H Racemaster “cheater slick” tires out back.
 Unfortunately, the M&H tires were limited to a mere 7” of tread width by the restrictive Stock Class rules.
 They may have been made of race rubber compound, but the skinny tread width meant careful starting line performances lest the 7” skins break loose and give up the race.